OpenHack/openhack.github.com/albuquerque/index.markdown

 ### Info

-OpenHack ABQ's next meetup will be taking place on **October 17, 2013** at [Convivium Coworking](http://www.conviviumcoworking.com/) starting at 6:00pm.
+OpenHack ABQ's next meetup will be taking place on **November 21, 2013** at [Convivium Coworking](http://www.conviviumcoworking.com/) starting at 6:00pm.
+Please note: This is not Thanksgiving! ;-)

 OpenHack ABQ's purpose is to offer a space where people of any skill level and interest can get together to develop and design.